-Pennsylvania mayor charged in pay-for-play corruption case
+Pennsylvania mayors charged in pay-to-play corruption case

 3 Min Read

-PHILADELPHIA (Reuters) - The longtime mayor of Allentown, the third largest city in Pennsylvania, has been charged with corruption in a pay-for-play scheme, according to a federal indictment unsealed on Wednesday.
+PHILADELPHIA (Reuters) - The mayor of Allentown, the third largest city in Pennsylvania, is among the latest officials charged in a long-running federal corruption investigation, according to indictments unsealed on Wednesday.

-Edwin Pawlowski, a Democrat who is running for re-election to a fourth term, was among three people accused of bribery, extortion, wire fraud and other charges in a 55-count indictment.
-He is the latest official ensnared in a broad federal probe that has seen seven convictions already.
+Edwin Pawlowski, a Democrat who is running for a fourth term, was one of five people accused of bribery, extortion, wire fraud and other charges in two indictments that included a total of 73 counts.

+Seven others have already pleaded guilty in the probe.
+Wednesday's new defendants include Vaughn Spencer, 70, a Democrat who previously served as the first black mayor of Reading, Pennsylvania.

+"Pawlowski and Spencer essentially put a 'for sale' sign on City Hall and sold out to the highest bidder," said Louis Lappen, the acting U.S. attorney in Philadelphia, at a news conference on Wednesday.

 Pawlowski, who took office as mayor in 2006 and was twice re-elected, also campaigned unsuccessfully for Pennsylvania governor in 2014 and U.S. Senate in 2015.

-In March, the eastern Pennsylvania city's former managing director, Francis Dougherty, pleaded guilty to federal fraud charges.

-Pawlowski was not named in court papers at that time, but he matched the description of "Public Official #3" with whom Dougherty allegedly conspired to award a $3 million street lighting contract to a company whose leaders had donated to the mayor's PAC.
+The two schemes were separate, though they included some of the same players, according to prosecutors.
+James Hickey, a business consultant, was named in both indictments, while Michael Fleck, who previously pleaded guilty, served as campaign manager for both mayors.

+Charges against Pawlowski had been expected for some time.
+Earlier this year, Allentown's former managing director pleaded guilty as part of the investigation and implicated Pawlowski in a $3 million bid-rigging scheme to benefit a campaign donor.

-The mayor, who has denied wrongdoing, was scheduled to address the charges at a news conference later on Wednesday.
+Pawlowski, who has denied wrongdoing, was expected to address the charges at a news conference later on Wednesday in Allentown.

+The mayor sought to cover up the scheme by deleting emails, instructing his campaign aides to do the same and sweeping his office for listening devices installed by law enforcement, the indictment said.

 Editing by G Crosse and Andrew Hay